Kafva/firefox/README.md

 ## Tips
 The builtin pdf.js viewer in Firefox can also be patched from a finished build, you do not need to build from source.
+**NB** This can break other extensions in unexpected ways, e.g. the autocompletion for the Vimium omnibar.

 ```bash
 # Build pdf.js for Firefox
 gulp mozcentral